 - Built-in settings allow you to enable the firewall that scans specific values and defined file properties.

 - You can customize and add new features to the built-in pattern to create a data filtering protocol that suits your business needs.

 - The third-party DLP solutions for data filtering helps your organization to create customized patterns based on the requirements.

 What Are The Types of Data Filtering?

-A data filter first uses different techniques like the document fingerprinting, file filtering etc to examine the network traffic.
-After configuring the filter, it is added to a sensor.
+A data filter first uses different techniques like document fingerprinting, file filtering, etc. to examine the network traffic.
+After configuring the screen, it is added to a sensor.
 Sensors do the work of combining different filters to meet the organizational requirements.
-The configured sensor is now added to the network security policy where it examines the network traffic as defined in the data filter.
+The set sensor is added to the network security policy, where it examines the network traffic as defined in the data filter.

 - Document fingerprinting– Also known as the checksum fingerprint, this can be used to catalog and track different documents.

-- DLP Watermarking– A single digital reading pattern is used to identify and monitor multiple documents may be related to a project or so.
-The data filter detects watermarked documents and prevents them from being stolen.
+- DLP Watermarking– A single digital reading pattern is used to identify and monitor multiple documents that may be related to a project or so.
+The data filter detects watermarked papers and prevents them from being stolen.

-- File filtering– Here files are filtered on the basis of certain parameters like size, name, type etc.
+- File Filtering– Here, files are filtered based on specific parameters like size, name, type, etc.

-Data filtering is an important DLP solution and cannot be ignored by organizations if they need to safeguard their data from a data breach.
+Data filtering is a crucial DLP solution and cannot be ignored by organizations if they need to safeguard their data from a data breach.